-It’s important to note that we should aim for even more narrow post meal levels for optimal health.
+It’s important to note that we should aim for even more narrow post-meal levels for optimal health.
 One study using CGM in people without diagnosed metabolic dysfunction found that the average postprandial glucose peak was 99 mg/dL plus or minus 10.5 mg/dL, far less than the IDF’s recommendation of 140 mg/dL.
 Another study using CGM in a general population found most people spent 96% of their time between 70 and 140 mg/dL.
 We recommend trying not to exceed 110 mg/dL postprandial level with no more than 30 mg/dL excursion from fasting glucose.
-This will ensure that glycemic variability, which is a measure of how “spikey” your glucose is, is fairly low.
+This will ensure that glycemic variability, which is a measure of how “spikey” your glucose is, stays fairly low.

 What Impacts Postprandial Blood Sugar Levels?

 Postprandial blood sugar responses to the same meal can vary among people.
 While some of these differences can be chalked up to difficult-to-control factors, like genetics and gut bacteria, other elements are within your control, including:

 Carbohydrates are what drive postprandial glucose levels.
 Simple carbohydrates like sugar or refined carbs like white flour are likely to cause the most severe spike.
 Carbohydrates from fiber largely pass through your system undigested and actually help slow the absorption of glucose.

 Protein and fat can help lower glucose response because they signal the release of compounds like cholecystokinin, which slow the rate at which food leaves the stomach.
 Limiting the release of carbohydrates lowers the rate at which blood glucose enters the bloodstream, reducing peak postprandial blood sugar levels.